Valerie Piraino

-Valerie Piraino is a contemporary artist who works mainly in sculpture, drawing and instillation.
+Valerie Piraino is a contemporary artist who works mainly in sculpture, drawing and installation.

 She was born in 1981 in Kigali, Rwanda and raised both in her home country as well as in the United States.
 Her art reflects her transnational identity and includes themes like defining the many aspects of identity as a whole, anti-colonialism (or anti-imperialism), African diaspora, and ancestral identity and memory.
 She has been the recipient of over a dozen awards and residencies, and has been featured in over thirty exhibitions in eight states and at least three countries.

 Biography

 Valerie's mother, who was a Rwandan designer and seamstress, met her father, an American, while he was working in international relief efforts and development.
 After spending her early childhood in the Democratic Republic of Congo, and three other countries throughout Africa, Valerie, as well as her parents, moved to Arizona.
 Later, her family moved to Baltimore, MD, where she studied at the Maryland Institute College of Art.
 While studying in Baltimore, Valerie traveled back to Rwanda, where much of her mother's side of the family had been killed in the Rwandan Genocide.
 This trip inspired her work as a transnational artist, including her thesis project.

 In 2005, Valerie moved to New York City, where she began her M.F.A. at Columbia University School of the Arts.
 She graduated with Her M.F.A in 2009 and along with creating her work, she currently works as a part-time faculty member at Parsons School of Design at the New School.